AtmoFX/bigint/documentation/fibonacci.md

 [^1]: Not to be mixed with algorithmic complexity, since each "step" has its own complexity.

-So, it is hardly a competition if both algorithms have this difference in complexity, right?
+With such a complexity difference betwen the algorithms, it is hardly a competition, right?
 Well, not so fast...
 - The downside of the matrix exponentiation method is that it calculates independent values.
 To have all the values between $f_n$ to $f_m$, it is necessary to restart from square 1.<br/>
 - Even if the matrix exponentiation algorithm could be modified to calculate consecutive values with the same algorithmic complexity as the iterative algorithm, it would still be slower.<br/>
-Indeed, the iterative algorithm, knowing $f_{n-2}$ and $f_{n-1}$, can output $f_n$ in a single addition.
+Indeed, the iterative algorithm, knowing $f_{k-1}$ and $f_k$, can output $f_{k+1}$ in a single addition.
 This is faster than anything achievable with matrices.

-It is easy to understand that the calculation of $`n`$ values of something requires at least an $\text{O}(n)$ algorithm.
+Calculating $`n`$ values of anything is bound to require (at least) $\text{O}(n)$ operations.
 For that reason, the iterative algorithm is basically as good as it can get for this.

 ### End-to-end calculation